spamegg1/spamegg1.github.io/gsoc-2025/README.md

 )
 ```

-The most interesting is `WhenExpr`, which is like an `if / else if / else` chain; this is
+The most interesting is `WhenExpr`, which is like an `if / else if / else` chain;
-where some invocations will execute a branch, while others will remain idle.
+this is where some invocations will execute a branch, while others will remain idle.

-The naive approach is to simply follow the recursive structure of the DSL.
-For example
+The naive approach is to simply follow the recursive structure of the DSL:

 ```scala
 case Sum(a, b) => simOne(a) + simOne(b)